ScriptedBits/Emulator-Auto-downloads/README.md

 ## 🎉 Emulator Auto-Download v5.0 Pre-Release is out NOW! 🚀 ##
 ## https://github.com/ScriptedBits/Emulator-Auto-downloads/releases/tag/v5.0 ##

+> [!NOTE]
+> Be sure to check out our newest project at https://github.com/ScriptedBits/GameVault-Relocator

 Tired of scouring the web for emulators?

 Supercharge Your Retro Gaming Setup with one Click!